Meghraj

 Meghraj is a town in the Indian state of Gujarat.

 Geography

 Meghraj is a Taluka in Aravalli District.
-It is located 22 km west of District headquarters Modasa and108 km from state capital Gandhinagar towards west.
+It is located 22 km west of District headquarters Modasa and 108 km from state capital Gandhinagar towards west.

 Meghraj Taluka is bounded by Malpur Taluka on the South, Modasa Taluka on the west, Simalwara Taluka on the East.
-Near by towns are Modasa City, Lunawada City, Sagwara City.
+Nearby towns are Modasa City, Lunawada City, Sagwara City.

 Meghraj consists of 279 Villages and 43 Panchayats.

-Dungarpur, Sabarkantha, Gandhinagar, Banswara, Dahod, Shamlaji, Majum Dam, Kaleshwari, Kadana Dam are nearby tourist destinations.
+Dungarpur, Sabarkantha, Gandhinagar, Banswara, Dahod, Shamlaji, Majum Dam, Kaleshwari, and Kadana Dam are nearby tourist destinations.